Voter ID - Frequently asked questions

 There are a lot of documents that can be accepted; the main ones that many people may already possess are a British passport or a UK photocard driving licence.
 You can also use a passport or driving licence issued by a Commonwealth country or a European Economic Area (EEA) member state.
 Some concessionary travel passes can be accepted as can the PASS proof of age scheme card.
 The full list of approved documents can be seen here:

-We will also list all of the accepted documents on your poll card which from this year will be sent to you as a letter on or around 27 March.
+We will also list all of the accepted documents on your poll card which wil be sent in advance of any elections.
 Please keep an eye out for your poll card letter – the envelope will very clearly state on the front that your poll card is inside.

 Does my document need to be in date?